Aiken hospital lessens visitation restrictions as COVID-19 cases decrease

 Visitors are not permitted in the behavioral health area.

-Additionally, all patients, visitors, medical staff and associates will continue to be screened prior to entry, have their temperature checked and are required to wear a mask.
+Additionally, all patients, visitors, medical staff and associates will continue to be screened prior to entry, have their temperatures checked and will be required to wear a mask.
 All individuals must wear a face covering over the nose and mouth while in the facility; neck huggers/gaiters and bandanas are not approved coverings.

 Visitors are requested to wash hands, use hand-sanitizer and practice social distancing for the safety and wellbeing of others.